PhilipVinc/NeuralQuantum.jl/README.md

-# NeuralQuantumBase
+# NeuralQuantum

-**NeuralQuantum** is a numerical framework written in [Julia] to investigate Neural-Network representations of mixed quantum states and to find the Steady- State of such NonEquilibrium Quantum Systems by montecarlo sampling.
+**NeuralQuantum** is a numerical framework written in [Julia] to investigate Neural-Network representations of mixed quantum states and to find the Steady- State of dissipative Quantum Systems with variational Montecarlo schemes.

 ## Installation
 To Install `NeuralQuantum.jl`, please run the following commands to install all